 Junk food gets a lot of bad rap, but with good reason, unfortunately!
 To put things in perspective, here’s a look at an easily available snack – a 100 gm serving of plain salted potato chips.
 Did you know it contains 527 mg sodium and 34 gm of fat?4 That’s more than half the daily intake you’re permitted across meals!

-A single cheeseburger with condiments and vegetables has 13.22 gm of fat, 5.88 gm of sugars, and 628 mg of sodium.5 And a 12-oz can of cola has as much as 10 teaspoons of sugar, putting you over the recommended intake for the whole day!6
+A single cheeseburger with condiments and vegetables has 13.22 gm of fat, 5.88 gm of sugars, and 628 mg of sodium.5 And a 12-oz can of cola has as much as 10 teaspoons of sugar, putting you

 So how do you go about undoing the damage of all that junk food?
 Thankfully, certain food and drink could set you back on track.
 But that doesn’t take away from the fact that you need to rein in the binging.
 Don’t do it often because eating unhealthy food can cause long-term health problems including obesity, metabolic disorders, diabetes, and heart problems.